DonRichards/dataverse_py/README.md

 1. __Subdirectories with FITS files__: if the directory has subdirectories we need to discuss the expected behavior and modify this code accordingly.

 ## ToDos
-1. Expand its capabilities to include more than just FITS files.
+1. ~~Expand its capabilities to include more than just FITS files.
 This entails identifying the appropriate mimetypes and processing the files accordingly.
-While this enhancement wouldn't require significant effort, it may not provide immediate value to anyone.
+While this enhancement wouldn't require significant effort, it may not provide immediate value to anyone.~~ ADDED